|Bob's special apple pie in the French style|

 3/4 cup of heavy cream

 Make a pie dough of your choice to fill a 10 X 1" tart pan with a removable edge - the dough must be able to fit the fluted edge and stand so liquid doesn't leak.
 You can follow the directions below for the pastry if you like if you don't have a favorite.

-Peel the apples and cut in half - core them using a melon baller - now slice them straight through so they are not wedges - make sure you mix them up - so the apple flavours will mix.
+Peel the apples and cut in half - core them using a melon baller - now slice them straight through so they are not wedges - make sure you mix them up - so the apple flavors will mix.

 Place the apple half slices in the pan, overlapping each in a fan shape going round the outside first, then the inside and finally a spiral in the center.

 Put the pie in the oven at about 375° - now you need to watch carefully - what you are trying to do here, is to slightly dry out the apple slices - this is important because you want them to absorb the liquid mix you are about to make - you'll know they're ready after about 10 minutes when the apples begin to show a slight shrivel and dryness from the water loss.

 While this pre-baking is going on - prepare the mixture :-